 File Handling in Python: Read and Write Files

 File handling is an essential aspect of programming, especially in Python.
-It enables you to interact with files stored on your computer’s hard disk or any other external storage devices.
+It allows you to interact with files stored on your computer’s hard disk or any other external storage devices.
 With file handling, you can read the contents of a file, write new information to an existing file, or even create a new file.

 In this article, we will explore the process of file handling in Python, focusing on reading and writing files.
 We will cover the basic concepts and provide clear code examples to help beginners understand the topic.